obsius/typed-binary-json/README.md

 let tbjson = new Tbjson();

-let serializedToBuffer = tbjson.serializeToBuffer({ a: "a", b: 1, c: true }); // serialize the object
+let serializedToBuffer = tbjson.serializeToBuffer({ a: 'a', b: 1, c: true }); // serialize the object
 tbjson.parseBuffer(serializedToBuffer); // parse the buffer

 // use these to register classes and types